zhiying318/gemma3-object-detection/README.md

 ## Citation Information

-If you use our work please cite us.
+If you use our work, please cite us.
 ```
 @misc{gosthipaty_gemma3_object_detection_2025,
   author = {Aritra Roy Gosthipaty and Sergio Paniego},